mhamaditshyaw-lang/shyawSoftKey/replit.md

 ## Overview

-This is a full-stack web application built for office management with role-based access control.
-The system manages users, todo lists, and interview requests with three user roles: admin, manager, and secretary.
-The application uses a modern React frontend with shadcn/ui components and an Express.js backend with PostgreSQL database.
+This is a full-stack web application built for internal employee management with role-based access control.
+The system manages internal employees, todo lists, and internal interview/evaluation requests with three user roles: admin, manager, and secretary.
+The application is designed for managing existing company employees' affairs, performance reviews, internal role changes, and administrative tasks.
+It uses a modern React frontend with shadcn/ui components and an Express.js backend with PostgreSQL database.

 ## System Architecture